-- 20 tides and low wind speeds, almost no tremors are detected (see average daily wind speed in Fig. 5a).
-The Fourier transform of the time series of log-spectral powers used for the detector fits remarkably well with the ocean tide spectrum and therefore confirms tidal modulation (Fig. A4).
-Furthermore, the number of tremors varies seasonally with more detections from late summer until late spring (Fig. 5b). - We use the temporary KBS and BRA arrays to locate tremors which occurred during the deployment period in 2016 (see 25 Appendix C for details).
+- 20 tides and low wind speeds, almost no tremors are detected However, not all tidal maxima exhibit a detection, mainly during neap tides and low wind speeds (see average daily wind speed in Fig. 5a).
+The Fourier transform amplitude spectrum of the time series of log-spectral powers used for the detector fits remarkably well with the ocean tide spectrum and therefore confirms tidal modulation (Fig. A4).
+Furthermore, the number of tremors varies seasonally with more detections from late summer until late spring (Fig. 5b). - We use the temporary KBS and BRA arrays to locate tremors which occurred during the deployment period in 2016 (see Appendix C for details).
 Figure 1c shows that the tremor source is spatially stationary and very localized at the shoreline in the area of the harbor of Ny Ålesund.
-A possible source location is a 270 m long and 3-4 m high cliff with a shallow cave-like opening at 200 m distance to the east of the harbor (Fig. 5d).
+A possible source location is a shallow cave-like opening in a 270 m long and 3-4 m high cliff with a shallow cave-like opening at 200 m distance to the east of the harbor (Fig. 5d).
+We suggest that during high tides and significant ocean wave activity, often accompanied by high wind speeds, the ocean waves cause the cliff to vibrate as - 30 they interact with the rock formation.
 A reasonable source mechanism for the tremor signal is therefore slamming of breaking sea waves at the cliff during high tides and significant ocean wave activity (Adams et al., 2002; Young et al., 2016), often accompanied by high wind speeds.
-At low tides and/or at high tides during the neap tide cycle, a narrow - 30 beach is exposed and the ocean waves do not reach the cliff which explains the temporal distribution of tremor occurrences.
-Furthermore, ocean wave activity usually being stronger during autumn and winter and spring tides being strongest around the equinox in March and September, is a good explanation for the seasonality (Fig. 5b).
-Our observations are consistent with previous studies on ocean wave cliff interaction causing microseismic cliff-top ground motion within a frequency band of 1 to
+At low tides and/or at high tides during the neap tide cycle, a narrow beach is exposed and the ocean waves do not reach the cliff which explains the temporal distribution of tremor occurrences.
+Furthermore, ocean